joakimsigvald/XspecT/README.md

 ### 3.1.
 Mentions

-Mentions are helper methods for generating and referring to up to five enumerated values of a given type, as well as collections of up to five elements.
+Mentions are helper methods for generating and referring to up to five numbered values of a given type, as well as collections of up to five elements.
 Mentions are resolved per type and per test and always refer to the same value within a specification.

 **Single values**